 - (1) We issue 250 Thunderbird family/friend DIGITAL tickets per show day (NOTE: There are certain show sites where we may expect an increased number of guests due to proximity to alumni or team member families and will coordinate for an increased number through our Thunderbird Air Show Events Coordinator).
-These passes are easily recognizable and are good only on specific dates.
-The Air Show Events Coordinator will provide a copy to the show site Project Officer 30 days prior to the show via email.
+These passes are easily recognizable (see Attachment 27) and are good only on specific dates.
 Please disseminate to those directing traffic, parking, gate entry, and VIP area entry.
 We request the tickets: - i.
 Preclude any air show entry fee. - ii.
 Preclude any air show parking fee. - iii.
 Enable access to your VIP parking area (approximately 50-100 vehicles). - iv.
 Enable access to the Thunderbird tent. - v.
 Allow access for Thunderbird guests 10 and under without a ticket when accompanied by a ticketed adult.